rvg296/Automate-Spatial-MCDA/README.md

 ## Automating Multi Criteria Decision Analysis in GIS

+## Theme
-## Theme:Add-in Application Development for choosing sites for housing based on accessibility levels.
+## Add-in Application Development for choosing sites for housing development based on accessibility levels.

 ### Table of Contents